dora4/dora_samples/README.md

 <a href="./README.zh-CN.md">简体中文</a> ｜ <a href="./README.md">English</a>

-# Dora SDK Official Demo
+## Dora SDK Samples
-This project serves as a demonstration for https://github.com/dora4/dora.
+This project is a usage example of https://github.com/dora4/dora, simple and easy to understand.

 <img width="524" alt="截屏2025-04-26 16 51 12" src="https://github.com/user-attachments/assets/55d610c4-72e0-4129-85ae-84a7916de39b" />